The Girl from Rio (1969 film): Release

 The Girl from Rio was released in West Germany on March 14, 1969.
 This was followed by screenings in Barcelona on March 20, 1972 as La ciudad sin hombres.

 While German and English prints credit Allan Morrison as the editor, the Spanish prints credit Ángel Serrano.
-Both the English-language version and the German filmed titled Die sieben Männer der Sumuru, while both version begin with a pre-credit sequence featuring Beni Cardoso in a transparent gown tormenting a prone male, the English version runs a credits sequences over travelogue footage while Die sieben Manner der Sumuru used special effects and a still of Eaton's face an different music.
+Both the English-language version and the German filmed titled Die sieben Männer der Sumuru, while both version begin with a pre-credit sequence featuring Beni Cardoso in a transparent gown tormenting a prone male, the English version runs a credits sequences over travelogue footage while Die sieben Manner der Sumuru used special effects and a still of Eaton's face a different music.
 The English version then features a brief scene of Sumuru giving a motivational speech to her minions while the German print introduces a totally new plot element of with Richard Wyler's character Jeff Sutten visiting the offices of a banker called Ennio Rossini and expands on his plot.
 The German version provides the template for the Spanish-version, removing scenes of eroticism and nudity.